pulp/crane/README.rst

   full path to the directory from which metadata files should be loaded. defaults to ``/var/lib/crane/metadata/``

+data_dir_polling_interval
+  The number of seconds between checks for updates to metadata files in the ``data_dir``.
+  This defaults to checking once every 60 seconds.

 endpoint
   hostname and optional port, in the form ``hostname:port``, where crane is deployed.
 This is the value that will be returned for the